Ethiopia - Banking Systems Ethiopia - Banking Systems

-The GOE allowed the establishment of private banks and insurance companies in 1994, but continues to prohibit foreign ownership in this sector.
-The Ethiopian banking sector is currently comprised of a central bank (The National Bank of Ethiopia or NBE), two government owned banks and sixteen private banks.
-In September 2011, NBE issued a regulation that increased the minimum paid up capital required to establish a new bank from 75 million Birr ($3.4 million) to 500 million Birr ($22 million), which effectively stopped the entry of most new banks to the market.
-Under the Growth and Transformation Plan II (GTP II) period, NBE further increased the minimum paid up capital for banks to 2 Billion Birr ($90 million) and advised all the sixteen currently operating private banks to increase their paid up capital to that amount by 2020.
-Foreign banks are not permitted to provide financial services in Ethiopia and the market is closed to foreign retail banks.
-Currently, Ethiopia has allowed some foreign banks to open liaison offices in Addis, to facilitate credit to companies from their countries of origins.
+The GOE allowed the establishment of private banks and insurance companies in 1994, but does not yet permit foreign ownership in this sector.
+The Ethiopian banking sector is currently comprised of a central bank (The National Bank of Ethiopia or NBE), one state owned development bank, a government owned commercial bank and sixteen private banks.
+Under the Growth and Transformation Plan II (GTP II), NBE planned to increase the minimum capital for banks to operate to 2 billion Birr ($90 million) and instructed all commercial banks to increase their capital to that amount by 2020.
+Foreign banks are not permitted to provide financial services in Ethiopia, but the sector may open up in the medium term as the government of Prime Minister Abiy Ahmed pursues broad economic reforms.
+Currently, Ethiopia has allowed a small number foreign banks to open liaison offices in Addis Ababa to facilitate credit to companies from their countries of origins.
 Chinese, German, Kenyan, Turkish, and South African banks have opened liaison offices in Ethiopia.

-Based on the most recently data, Commercial Bank of Ethiopia (CBE) mobilizes more than 60 percent of total bank deposits, bank loans and foreign exchange.
-NBE controls the bank’s minimum deposit rate, which now stands at 5 percent, while loan interest rates are allowed to float.
-Real deposit interest rates have been negative in recent years mainly due to inflation.
+Based on the most recently released data, the Commercial Bank of Ethiopia (CBE) holds more than 60 percent of total bank deposits, bank loans and foreign exchange.
+NBE controls the bank’s minimum deposit rate, which now stands at 7 percent, while loan interest rates are allowed to float.
+Real deposit interest rates have been negative in recent years due to inflation, which stood at 11 percent in mid 2019.

 The state-owned Commercial Bank of Ethiopia (CBE) dominates the market in terms of assets, deposits, bank branches, and total banking workforce.
-In 2016, CBE merged with another state owned bank, the Construction and Business Bank.
-The other government-owned specialized bank is the Development Bank of Ethiopia (DBE).
-The state-owned DBE provides loans to investors in priority sectors.
+The other government-owned bank is the Development Bank of Ethiopia (DBE), which provides loans to investors operating in priority sectors.
 DBE extends short, medium, and long-term loans for viable development projects, including industrial and agricultural projects.
 DBE also provides other banking services such as checking and saving accounts to its clients.
+The DBE has been plagued for years by a portfolio with a high percentage of non-performing loans (NPL’s), inefficient capital allocation, and corruption.
+As such, it has been a major target of PM Abiy’s reform campaign, and is currently undergoing an extensive restructuring process.